Women in Preservation: Helen Pitts Douglass and the Frederick Douglass Memorial

 There are many inspiring and extraordinary tales of passionate women to tell during Women’s History Month.
 Preservation has our own influential set of female advocates who are paving the way in protecting our county’s heritage, past and present, and we’re excited to highlight some of them this month.

 Helen Pitts Douglass was one of the very first of these passionate women in preservation.
 As the daughter of parents who were both active in abolitionist and suffragist movements, Helen developed early on a determination to stand up for what she believed in.
 She became a teacher at the Hampton Institute in Virginia, a school founded for the education of black men and women, and was involved with the feminist newspaper, Alpha, before she went to work for Frederick Douglass in 1882.

 Two years later, in 1884, Helen and Douglass were married.
 It was a marriage founded on the same steadfast principles of truth, passion, and perseverance.
-Neither family approved of the marriage -- since Helen, a white woman, was marrying a man who had a white mother and a black father -- but that didn't stop these two destined to make an impact on history.
+Neither family approved of the marriage—since Helen, a white woman, was marrying a man who had a black mother and white father—but that didn't stop these two destined to make an impact on history.

 “Love came to me, and I was not afraid to marry the man I loved because of his color,” Helen said.

 So when the future of their home, Cedar Hill, was left uncertain after Frederick Douglass’ sudden death in 1895, Helen took a stand to save it.
 When she asked Douglass’ children to set aside the grand home as a memorial to their father, rather than selling it and dividing up the money, they refused.
 Her next step: borrow the money and buy it herself.
 She devoted the rest of her life to preserving this piece of history.